 “The lights are out!” my husband says, poking his head inside the back door.
 No, he’s not talking about a power failure.
 I step outside and tilt my head back.
-The northern lights appear faint at first.
+The Yellowknife Northern Lights appear faint at first.
 Then the bands become brighter and start to shimmy across Mother Nature’s dance floor, two thick green lines and some purple separating and coming together like lovers in a warm embrace.

 They are most visible near the north and south poles because of the longer darkness and the magnetic fields.

 That explains why the Aurora can’t be seen during the summer.

 The best places to go to see the northern lights in Canada are in national parks and dark sky preserves (such as Jasper Dark Sky Reserve) away from the city lights and in Canada’s north.
 Read about the Yukon Northern Lights.